ypaialex/ptdt/README.md

 ## 3) Additional flags

 The following are flags that can be added to the `pTDT` basic usage.
-All available flags are also available with the `-help` flag as follows:
+All available flags can be viewed using `-help` flag as follows:

 ```
 python ptdt.py --help
 ```

 `--subset [subset file]`
-* Contents: Allows `pTDT` to be performed on a subset of the families in the `Structure file`
+* Contents: Allows `pTDT` to be performed on a subset of the families in the `Structure file`.
+Note that families in the subset file are those retained for analysis.
-* Format: `subset file` is a text file containing one column of Family IDs (no header)
+* Format: `subset file` is a text file containing one column of Family IDs (no header).

 `--quad`
 * Contents: If Sibling column present in `Structure file`, invoking `--quad` performs pTDT `pTDT` analysis on these siblings as well